 With its varied landscape of both wet and dry tropical rain forests and a sun-drenched coastline teeming with big fish and even bigger surf, the Central Pacific coast is one of the most popular destinations in Costa Rica for hikers, anglers, surfers and sun-worshippers alike.
 National parks hug the coastline providing refuge for rare species of animals such as the Squirrel Monkey and Scarlet Macaw, while more commonly sighted creatures like Iguanas and white-faced Capuchins ensure that every outing is memorable.

-There are two popular Playa Hermosa’s in Costa Rica, one in the province of Guanacaste in the north and ours located in the province of Puntarenas.
-As its name implies, our Playa Hermosa is a beautiful beach located on the Central Pacific Coast, with its rustic bars and restaurants it is ideally located just 3 miles (4 km) south of Jaco, a lively beach town.
+There are two popular Playa Hermosas’ in Costa Rica, one in the province of Guanacaste in the north and ours located in the province of Puntarenas.
+As its name implies, our Playa Hermosa is a beautiful beach located on the Central Pacific Coast, with fun bars and restaurants.
+It is ideally located just 3 miles (4 km) south of Jaco, a lively beach town.
 Playa Hermosa is conveniently located about 1½ hours west of the capital San Jose.

 Playa Hermosa is surrounded by national parks, Manuel Antonio National Park, which is Costa Rica’s most famous national park, is about 50 minutes to the South.
 The Park was recently nominated by Forbes Magazine as one of the top parks in the world.
 Carara National Park is 30 minutes to the north and just 15 minutes from the hotel there is the Playa Hermosa Wildlife Refuge, a protective reserve for the Olive Ridley sea turtles that come ashore to nest here each year.

 For surfers the seasons vary slightly.
-For the most part, the Pacific Coast sees increased swells and bigger, faster waves during the rainy season, starting in late June and peaking in September and October.
-Playa Hermosa breaks are fairly consistent year-round.
+For the most part, the Pacific Coast sees increased swells and bigger, faster waves during the green season, starting in late June and peaking in September and October.
+Playa Hermosa is known as one of the top surfing locations in the world because it has breaks that are consistent year-round.